MohamedAshikA/getting-and-cleaning-data/README.md

 # getting-and-cleaning-data

- R script called run_analysis.R does the following.
+ R script called Run_Analysis.R does the following.

 Merges the training and the test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation for each measurement.